MUSA611-CPLN692-spring2019/final-projects/readme.md

 About half the students entered the class with some programming experience.
 A couple of students had fairly significant experience.
 But just about everyone was new to JavaScript + Web mapping tools and enrolled in the class out of an interest to learn more about open source tools for making online, interactive maps and other data visualization tools.

-We are including the final projects here out of the believe that students in future classes may be able to partner with groups interested in incorporating a map into a real world project.
+We are including the final projects here out of the belief that students in future classes may be able to partner with groups interested in incorporating a map into a real world project.
 The following projects were all developed by individuals or groups of 2-3 students working together for 3 - 6 weeks.